featuredotapp/cli/docs/docs/cli/get-started.md

   --subjectcontains error
 ```

-We can create a new trigger that combines both with:
+We can create a new trigger that would pass if the subject contains either 'alert' or 'error' with the command:

 ```shell
 mailscript triggers:add \